 After much searching (and I mean page seven of Google) I discovered Triple A and their floating village and bicycle experience.

 The description of the tour sounded good – but in reality they really need to work on their marketing because this tour is brilliant!
-It deserves a much better description and a much better page ranking on Google – although then it would be more popular and less off the beaten track lol.
+It deserves a much better description and a much better page ranking on Google – although then it would be more popular and less off the beaten path lol.

 How much did the Triple A Tour cost?